LimnoTech/Xarray-DataAccessor/README.md

 - [x] Build a function to sample data across the time dimension and export to a table file.
 - [x] Build a `pytest` test suite for the two ERA5 data accessors as well as the `DataAccessorFactory` class functions.
 - [x] Set up documentation structure.
-- [] Build a `DataAccessorBase` implementation to fetch elevation data.
+- [ ] Build a `DataAccessorBase` implementation to fetch elevation data.
-- [] Build a function to temporally resample data.
+- [ ] Build a function to temporally resample data.
-- [] Build a `pytest` test suite for all the data transformation functions.
+- [ ] Build a `pytest` test suite for all the data transformation functions.
-- [] Build "Data Stacks" that align data from different sources such that it is ready for modelling.
+- [ ] Build "Data Stacks" that align data from different sources such that it is ready for modelling.
+- [ ] Build a `DataAccessorBase` implementation to fetch soils data.
+- [ ] Make the package pip installable.